pssolanki111/polygon/docs/Options.rst

 The library is equipped with a few functions to make it easier for you to **build, parse, convert, and detect format** of option symbols without worrying about how the structure works.

+This section has been written again following many changes in v1.0.8.
+If you were using option symbology in v1.0.7 or older, the documentation for that version is available [here](https://polygon.readthedocs.io/en/1.0.7/) although I'd suggest upgrading and making required (small) changes

 The library supports the following symbol formats at the moment